wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

    <a target="_blank" href="https://github.com/settings/profile">https://github.com/settings/profile</a>

-1. Click "Edit" on the profile picture to provide your profile photo.
+1. Click "Edit" on the profile picture to provide an image so your team can identify people in a small amount of space.

+   PROTIP: If you are concerned about facial recognition privacy, use a character, an AI style-transfer generated image, or a photo of you wearing a face mask.

 1. In "Bio", type your Twitter handle as an alternate way to reach you, such as: